One of Wun

 One of Wun is the fifth studio album by American rapper Gunna.
 It was released under license to YSL Records and 300 Entertainment on May 10, 2024.
 The album features guest appearances from Offset, Normani, Leon Bridges, and Roddy Ricch.
 Production was handled by a variety of record producers, including Turbo, Teddy Walton, and Larrance Dopson, among others.
 It serves as the follow-up to Gunna's previous album, A Gift & a Curse (2023), in which he embarked on the Bittersweet and Wun of Dem Nights tours to support both albums.
+The album was supported by three singles: "Prada Dem", "WhatsApp (Wassam)", and its title track, the former of which features Offset.
+The album debuted at number two on Billboard 200 chart with 91,000 album-equivalent units in its first week, While it debuted at number one on the Billboard Top R&B/Hip-Hop Albums chart.
+It also debuted on top 50 in numerous territories aswell.

-Promotion and singles
+Background and promotion

-The first single, "Prada Dem", featuring Offset was released on March 15, 2024, along with its music video.
-In April 2024, Gunna announced the title of the album.
-On May 3, 2024, "WhatsApp (Wassam)" was released, serving as the second single.
-On the same day, Gunna announced that the album would be releasing on May 10, 2024.
+Gunna released the lead single of the album, "Prada Dem", which features fellow American rapper Offset, on March 15, 2024.
+Exactly a month later, he announced the title of the album and revealed its cover art, while its release date was still unknown at the time.
+On May 3, 2024, he released the second single, "WhatsApp (Wassam)", and announced the release date of the album.
+The title track of the album was sent to US rhythmic radio as the third and final single of the album on May 28, 2024.